Ronald T. Raines

 Ronald T. Raines is an American chemical biologist.
 He is the Roger and Georges Firmenich Professor of Natural Products Chemistry at the Massachusetts Institute of Technology.
-He is known for using ideas and methods of physical organic chemistry to solve important problems in biology.
+He is a physical organic chemist with interest in biochemistry.

 Education

 Raines was born and raised in the New Jersey suburbs of New York City.
 His father was a Ph.D. chemist, having worked with Charles O. Beckman at Columbia University.
-Raines graduated from West Essex High School in North Caldwell, New Jersey.
+Raines graduated from West Essex High School in North Caldwell, New Jersey, where he was taught by award-winning chemistry teacher, Rex T. Morrison.
 He received Sc.B. degrees in chemistry and biology at the Massachusetts Institute of Technology, doing undergraduate research with Christopher T. Walsh on pyridoxal phosphate-dependent enzymes.
 He earned A.M. and Ph.D. degrees in chemistry at Harvard University for work with Jeremy R. Knowles on catalysis by triosephosphate isomerase.
+Also on his Ph.D. thesis committee were Walter Gilbert and Martin Karplus.
 Raines was a Helen Hay Whitney postdoctoral fellow with William J. Rutter in the Department of Biochemistry and Biophysics at the University of California, San Francisco, where he cloned and expressed the gene encoding bovine pancreatic ribonuclease.

 Career

 Raines was a member of the faculty at the University of Wisconsin–Madison from 1989 until 2017.
 There, he was the Henry A. Lardy Professor of Biochemistry, Linus Pauling Professor of Chemical Biology, and a Professor of Chemistry.
 In 2009, he was a Visiting Associate in Chemistry at Caltech; in 2014, he was the Givaudan–Karrer Distinguished Visiting Professor at the Universität Zürich.
 In 2017, he returned to Cambridge, Massachusetts to join the faculty of his alma mater, MIT.
-Altogether, he has mentored more than 100 graduate students and postdoctorates.
+He is also an Extramural Member of the Koch Institute for Integrative Cancer Research at MIT and an Associate Member of the Broad Institute of MIT and Harvard.
+Altogether, he has mentored more than 120 graduate students and postdoctorates.

-Raines and his coworkers have made the followinga contributions.
+Raines and his coworkers have made the following contributions.